JepsonNomad/phenomap/README.md

 This package uses methods from the `dplyr`, `phenex`, `plyr`, `raster`, `stringr`, and `rgdal` packages.
 I recommend loading the `raster` package so that the product of `mapPheno()` can then be inspected and further processed as needed.

+`phenomap` does not support .hdf files, and therefore it is recommended that users download and mosaic data.
+I find that [pyModis](https://github.com/lucadelu/pyModis) is a reliable tool for such pursuits.

+## Warning

+`phenomap` requires a considerable amount of computing power and even for small datasets it may take a while to process the data.
+I therefore recommend cropping datasets to the minimum possible extent and projecting to the coarsest possible resolution.
+At this point `phenomap` does not support parallel processing, but it is expected to in future versions.

 ## Installation
 ```
 devtools::install_github("JepsonNomad/phenomap")